-Liquid sodium hypochlorite solution is injected into the water main prior to delivery into the storage tanks, primarily as a residual disinfectant.
+Sodium hypochlorite solution is injected into the water prior to delivery into the storage tanks, primarily as a residual disinfectant.
 The chlorine dosing pump system operates on a fixed dosing rate, and only runs at the same time as the bore pump.

 The rate can be manually adjusted as indicated by manual FAC testing.

-There is no on-line monitoring to confirm that the necessary Free Available Chlorine (FAC) is maintained under varying conditions.
+There is no on-line monitoring to confirm that the desired Free Available Chlorine (FAC) is maintained.